qiz-li/lovelace-soft-ui/README.md

 sun:
 ```
 ### 3. Themes
-The styling works best with custom themes, they can also be installed with [HACS](https://hacs.xyz).
+This styling works best with custom themes.
+They can also be installed with [HACS](https://hacs.xyz).
 Light themes with a **milky white background** work well, and dark themes with a **dark grey/black background** work well.
 ### 4. Automation
 You will need to setup an automation for automatically switching to a dark theme at sunset and back to a light theme at sunrise.
 If you don't have one please add the following to your `automations.yaml`.